Outlier detection in default logics: the tractability/intractability frontier: Preliminaries

-This section introduces the main results that will be presented throughout the paper.
-Specifically, Subsection \ref{sect:plan_problems} recalls two main outlier detection tasks and the related complexity results known so far; Subsection \ref{sect:plan_newdefs} introduces \textit{acyclic theories} and a restriction of the above defined concept of outlier, that we call \textit{strong outliers}, and Subsection \ref{sect:plan_results} presents the plan of a set of results that will allow us to chart the tractability frontier in the context of propositional normal mixed unary default theories.

-\subsection{Outlier Detection Problems}
+\subsection{Outlier detection problems}

-The computational complexity of discovering outliers in default theories under various classes of default logics has been previously investigated in \cite{ABP08}.
-In particular, the two main recognition tasks in outlier detection are the \textit{Outlier Recognition} and the \textit{Outlier-Witness Recognition} problems (also called $Outlier(L)$ and $Outlier(S)(L)$, respectively, in \cite{ABP08}), and are defined as follows: \begin{itemize} \item[-] \textbf{Outlier Recognition Problem:} \textit{Given a default theory $\Delta=(D,W)$ and a set of literals $L \subseteq W$, is $L $ an outlier set in $\Delta$?}

-\item[-] \textbf{Outlier-Witness Recognition Problem:} \textit{Given a default theory $\Delta=(D,W)$ and two sets of literals $L \subset W$ and $S \subseteq W_L$, is $L$ an outlier set with witness set $S$ in $\Delta$?} \end{itemize} Table \ref{table:results} summarizes previous complexity results, together with the results that constitute the contributions of the present work that will be detailed later in this section.
+The intrinsic complexity of reasoning in default logics has been studied in some classical papers \citep{KaSe91,Stillman92,Gottlob92}.
+The notion of outlier is based on entailment, but its structure makes the associated computational problems usually harder than basic entailment ones, as demonstrated in \citep{ABP08,ABP10}, where the complexity of discovering outliers in default theories under various classes of default logics has been investigated.
+The main recognition tasks in outlier detection are the \textit{Outlier Existence}, \textit{Outlier Recognition} and the \textit{Outlier-Witness Recognition} problems (also called $Outlier$, $Outlier(L)$ and $Outlier(S)(L)$, respectively, in \citep{ABP08}), and are defined as follows: \begin{itemize} \item[-] \textbf{Outlier-Witness Recognition Problem} ($Outlier(L)(S)$): \textit{Given a default theory $\Delta=(D,W)$ and two sets of literals $L \subset W$ and $S \subseteq W_L$, is $L$ an outlier set with witness set $S$ in $\Delta$?} \item[-] \textbf{Outlier Recognition Problem} ($Outlier(L)$): \textit{Given a default theory $\Delta=(D,W)$ and a set of literals $L \subseteq W$, is $L $ an outlier set in $\Delta$ (for some witness set $S$)?} \item[-] \textbf{Outlier Existence Problem} ($Outlier$): \textit{Given a default theory $\Delta=(D,W)$ and a positive integer $k$, is there any outlier set $L$ in $\Delta$ such that $|L|\le k$ (for some witness set $S$)? } \end{itemize} Table \ref{table:results} summarizes previous complexity results, together with the results that constitute the contributions of the present work that will be detailed later in this section.